-Workflows provide you with a mechanism to manage your pipelines.
+Workflows provide you with a mechanism for managing your Pipelines.
 With Workflows, you can connect your Pipelines in series and parallel to form complex, end-to-end CI/CD flows that can take your applications from source to production.

 Example #1: Build, push and release

-Building and deploying a container is preferably done in multiple phases or pipelines.
+Building and deploying a container should ideally be done in multiple phases or pipelines.
 The

 first phase can be to build and test your application with all the dev dependencies included.

-second phase is pruning those dev dependencies and re-building for a production environment.
+second phase entails pruning those dev dependencies and re-building for a production environment.
 That can in turn be turned into a container and pushed to a registry.

 Example #2: Manage multi-environment complexity

 Any good continuous deployment setup should include deployment to multiple environments where the various aspects of your appliction can be tested.